Aviation169/HFN_Architecture/README.markdown

 - **Optimize Training**: Experiment with learning rate schedules, optimizers, or test-time augmentation.

 ## License
-This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License—see the License file for details.
 Feel free to use, modify, and share this code as you wish!

 ## Acknowledgements
 - **Built With**: PyTorch, torchvision, NumPy, Matplotlib, Seaborn, Scikit-learn, Pillow.